frontendnetwork/veganify/README.md

 ## License

-All text and code in this repository is licensed under [MIT](https://github.com/jokenetwork/VeganCheck.me/blob/main/LICENSE), © 2023 Philip Brembeck, © 2023 JokeNetwork.
+All text and code in this repository is licensed under [MIT](https://github.com/frontendnetwork/VeganCheck.me/blob/main/LICENSE), © 2023 Philip Brembeck, © 2023 FrontEndNetwork.